Bob Sadino: Books

 Belajar Goblok dari Bob Sadino (en: Stupid Learning from Bob Sadino).
 This book consists of four Bob Sadino's main ideas, such as the following expression: "A smart man usually has smart ideas, maybe even too many ideas, and in the end none of his ideas become reality.
-While a stupid man may has only one stupid idea and that idea is his only choice and then he apply it."
+While a stupid man may has only one stupid idea and that idea is his only choice and then he applies it."
 The writing of this book is entirely inspired by the figure of a unique, and controversial Bob Sadino.
 Sadino also said, "If you want to be an entrepreneur, you better not think and plan like a smart person, instead, 'just do it' like a moron."

 Style of Dress

 Sadino is often visited by Indonesian presidents, such as Suharto, Megawati Sukarnoputri and Susilo Bambang Yudhoyono.
 For most people, when they meet an important person, they will always try to look good and wear neat clothes.
-This is such a contrary to Bob Sadino who does not hesitate to wear shorts when he meets important persons.
-As if the shorts is his trademark.
-Even when invited by the MPR, he still preferred to wear shorts to the point where he was scolded by the staff to "dress nicely".
+This is contrary to Bob Sadino who does not hesitate to wear shorts when he meets important persons, as if his shorts is his trademark.
+Even when invited by the MPR, he still preferred to wear his shorts to the point where he was scolded by the staff to "dress nicely".